 Get Itinerary >

 Start your day in Duvall.
 Park your car at Depot Park and head down the hill to the riverside McCormick Park.
 Enjoy sitting next to the Snoqualmie River while the kids play in the sand.
 You can also enjoy a bike ride on the Snoqualmie Valley Trail, which runs right next to it.
 If you need a hot beverage or snack just head uphill one block to Downtown Duvall.
 There are a number of art installations along mainstreet and the road that leads out of McCormick Park.

-Next, drive ten minutes south to Carnation Tolt-Macdonald Park.
-This 574-acre park is full of lots of fun things to see, including the stunning 500-foot suspension bridge.
+Next, drive ten minutes south to Carnation’s Tolt-Macdonald Park.
+This 574-acre park is full of fun things to see, including the stunning 500-foot suspension bridge.
 The bridge spans the Snoqualmie River and leads to miles of forested trails.
 Stop on the bridge and look through the art scope to see a holograph of the old bridge.
 And look down!
 You may see migrating salmon during the fall.

 You can also enjoy the series of trails and boardwalks on east side of the river.
 This area is bordered by the Snoqualmie and Tolt rivers and is full of wetlands.
 Keep your eyes peeled for beavers and other wildlife!

 There’s also trail from the park that connects right in to Downtown Carnation where you’ll find cute cafes and pizza joints.

 This historic depot is open year round.
 Discover how the railway changed the landscape and culture of the region, and feel the excitement of a working railroad.
 The historic train runs on Saturdays and Sundays, April through October.
 After your visit to the museum, you can cross the street to peruse the fun shops full of treasures and sweets.